thevasudevgupta/bigbird/README.md

 [@patrickvonplaten](https://github.com/patrickvonplaten) has made a really cool [notebook](https://colab.research.google.com/drive/1BAraNpl98loPKG3NvdjJuCLCfvNOZO28) on how to evaluate `BigBirdForQuestionAnswering` on `trivia-qa` dataset.
 Feel free to play with big bird using that notebook.

 You will soon see `BigBirdPegasus` in the library and will be able to do **long documents summarization**💥 easily.
 Meanwhile, I created another [notebook](https://colab.research.google.com/github/vasudevgupta7/bigbird-intuition/blob/main/notebooks/bigbird_narrativeqa.ipynb) for you.
-In case you wanna know how to fine-tune bigbird roberta on abstractive question-answering, feel free to check it out.
+Refer it, in case you wanna know how to fine-tune bigbird roberta on abstractive question-answering.

 ## End Notes